 Our Meals on Wheels program delivers seven meals a week to homebound seniors on the East Side of Manhattan.

 “Doing those deliveries, I think the hardest time was when this lady was all alone her dark apartment, but she was so happy and grateful when I handed her that meal.”– Estefani

 Our team of highly qualified nurses, social workers, and health and fitness experts provides services to support health and wellbeing, as well as to assist with housing, personal finance, and other issues.

 “When you found me, I was depressed and with a lot of health problems, and you helped me.
 I feel so blessed that Isaacs Center was there.”– Raymond, who received help accessing nutritious food, stabilizing his health, teaching him skills to better communicate with his doctors and his sister, and securing a bed to lessen his back pain so he could sleep more soundly and an air conditioner that improved his respiratory condition.

-Case management, recreational activities and congregate meals are offered at our senior center, which has gone fully virtual since the onset of the covid-19 pandemic.
+Case management, recreational activities and congregate meals are offered at our Older Adult Centers, which host both in-person and online activities.